 Thrombocytopaenia Low levels of platelets in the blood leading to bruising and bleeding.

-TPN Total parenteral nutrition.
-Giving nutrients into a vein when a child is unable to take food in the normal way.
+Total parenteral nutrition (TPN) Giving nutrients into a vein when a child is unable to take food in the normal way (through the mouth).
 Ultrasound A test that uses sound waves to examine the tissues inside the body.
 White blood cells Blood cells that defend the body against infection.
 X-ray An image that helps a doctor see the inside of the body.
 Questions to ask your child's doctor or nurse Here is a list of questions that you might like to ask your child's doctor or nurse.
 There is also some space for you to write down your own questions if you wish.
 Never be shy about asking questions.
 It is always better to ask than to worry.
 What type of cancer does my child have?
 Where is it?
 What tests and investigations does my child need?
-What stage is the cancer at?
-What does this mean?

 What treatment choices are there?